Kenya battles to stop the 'goons and guns' as fears of political violence grow - MyJoyOnline

 "The question is no longer who the goons are, but who sends them, funds them and protects them?
 The real architects of Kenya's rising wave of organised violence remain in the shadows," he added.

-Ordinary Kenyans will hope that authorities can provide some of the answers before the violence has a chance to ratchet up ahead of general elections which have to take place by August next year.
+Ordinary Kenyans will hope that authorities can provide some answers before the violence ratchets up ahead of the general elections, which have to take place by August next year.

 Latest Stories